 Our goal is to provide exceptional care and support aimed at minimizing your symptoms, optimizing your function and helping you live your best life.

-The Parkinson’s & Movement Disorders Program at Mission Hospital provides comprehensive inpatient and outpatient care for these and other movement disorders:
+The Parkinson’s and Movement Disorders Program at Providence Mission Hospital provides comprehensive inpatient and outpatient care for these and other movement disorders: